-Note that if we graph perpendicular lines on a graphing calculator using standard zoom, the lines may not appear to be perpendicular.
+Note that that if we graph perpendicular lines on a graphing calculator using standard zoom, the lines may not appear to be perpendicular.
 Adjusting the window will make it possible to zoom in further to see the intersection more closely.

-Given the function h(x) = 2x - 4, write an equation for the line passing through (0,0) that is

-(a) parallel to h(x) (b) perpendicular to h(x)
+TRY IT #9 Given the function h(x) = 2x - 4, write an equation for the line passing through (0, 0) that is (a) parallel to h(x) (b) perpendicular to h(x)